rugbyprof/2143-Object-Oriented-Programming/Assignments/02-A02/README.md

 ### Upload Your Commented Program

-- Create a folder in your `Assignments` folder called `CommentedCode`
+- Create a folder in your `Assignments` folder called `02-CommentedCode`
-- Place your commented `main.cpp` file into this `CommentedCode` folder.
+- Place your commented `main.cpp` file into this `02-CommentedCode` folder.
 - Upload your `Assignments` folder to github BEFORE the due date.
 - When you are done, you should have a github repo that looks like:
 - MORE TO COME AFTER CLASS